GeorgeSchiro/ReplaceText/README.md

     found in every subdirectory from each base subdirectory onward will be searched.

+    Note: BE CAREFUL!!!
+Hundreds or thousands of files could be impacted!

+    Always use "-SearchOnly=True" for the first run.
+That way you can see the scope of any potential damage before the damage is done.

 -SaveProfile=True

     Set this switch False to prevent saving to the profile file by this